-Effective December 26, 2021, the base pay/salary range of each classification covered by this MOA and the base pay/salary of each individual employed in any such classification will be increased by two percent (2.0%).
+Effective October 13, 2024, the base pay/salary range of each classification covered by this MOA and the base pay/salary of each individual employed in any such classification will be increased by five and one-half percent (5.5%).

-Effective 26 pay periods (1 year) from the adoption of this Agreement, the base pay/salary range of each classification covered by this MOA and the base pay/salary of each individual employed in any such classification will be increased by two percent (2.0%).
+Effective October 12, 2025, the base pay/salary range of each classification covered by this MOA and the base pay/salary of each individual employed in any such classification will be increased by four percent (4.0%).

-Effective 52 pay periods (2 years) from the adoption of this Agreement, the base pay/salary range of each classification covered by this MOA and the base pay/salary of each individual employed in any such classification will be increased by two percent (2.0%).
+Effective October 11, 2026, the base pay/salary range of each classification covered by this MOA and the base pay/salary of each individual employed in any such classification will be increased by three and one-half percent (3.5%).